USAFCENT tri-wing integration generates rapid airpower

-Aircrew assigned to the 779th Expeditionary Airlift Squadron direct a K-loader at Al Dhafra Air Base, United Arab Emirates, Feb 13, 2021.
-U.S. Air Forces Central Airmen were challenged to execute a one-day, synchronized plan involving both airlift and fighter assets, as well as provide organic maintenance and logistics support to execute an integrated combat turn exercise.
+An aircrew member assigned to the 779th Expeditionary Airlift Squadron loads cargo into a C-130 Hercules assigned to the 386th Air Expeditionary Wing (AEW) while at Al Dhafra Air Base, United Arab Emirates, Feb 13, 2021.
+Maintainers and equipment from the 380th AEW were airlifted to Al Udeid Air Base in Qatar to support an integrated combat turn exercise.
 (U.S. Air Force photo by Senior Airman Aaron Larue Guerrisky)

 |Date Taken: